 In such a reality, artists could use blockchain technology to create new kinds of digital artworks that would appeal to a much wider collector base.
 Confidence and trust would grow among collectors once they could be assured of the authenticity, price history and provenance of artworks.
 The art market’s working processes would be streamlined, and artists could be confident of receiving royalties and rights payments — enabling more of them to make a living.
 Importantly for investors, the liquidity of the art market could be increased, allowing for fractional buying, increased lending against art and speedy trading on easy-to-use sales platforms.

 This session asks whether this vision of the art market is becoming a reality.
 How are entrepreneurs using blockchain to facilitate new opportunities to promote and sell art?
-How is blockchain creating new marketplaces for digital art, what is being shown and who is buying?
+How is blockchain creating new marketplaces (such as a tron nft marketplace) for digital art, what is being shown and who is buying?
 How much money is being spent in this new art economy?
 How different is this new art world and how will artists fare in such an environment?

 Join Moderators Georgina Adam, art market journalist and author and Jason Bailey, Founder of Artnome to discuss the future of the blockchain art market with tech entrepreneurs Joseph Lubin, Co-Founder, Ethereum, and Founder, Consensys, Olaf Hannemann, Co-Founder and Chief Investment Officer, Crypto Valley Venture Capital CV VC, Gauthier Zuppinger, Co-Founder, NonFungible.com, John Crain, Co-Founder & CEO, SuperRare, Alex Atallah, Co-Founder and CTO, OpenSea, Judy Mam, Co-Founder, dada.art, Devin Finzer, Co-Founder and CEO, OpenSea, Duncan and Griffin Cock Foster, Co-Founders of Nifty Gateway, Nate Geier, CEO, Mintbase, and Ben Nolan, Founder, Cryptovoxels.